Is Lymphoma Curable? – Haematological Cancer

 8. Genetic markers or chromosomal aberrations studied in the HRS cells (Hodgkin and Reed Sternberg cells, that are characteristic of HL) such as mutations in bcl2 gene expression (a regulatory protein that regulates cell death or apoptosis, is also associated with poor prognosis

 Prognostic factor in choosing treatment protocol:

-A plethora of prognostic factors are available for lymphomas.
-With advent of new effective treatments and evolution in the science of biomarkers and cancer genetics, new consensus is being arrived on how to integrate new research data and the understanding of prognostic factors to meaningfully arrive at a suitable treatment protocol.
+A plethora of prognostic factors is available for lymphoma.
+With the advent of new effective treatments and evolution in the science of biomarkers and cancer genetics, a new consensus is being arrived on how to integrate new research data and the understanding of prognostic factors to meaningfully arrive at a suitable treatment protocol.
 Needless to say, prognostic factors should help to stratify treatment according to the risk profile and identify patients at risk for failure.
 If this knowledge is not applied correctly, then it is likely that some of the prognostic factors thought to be important in the past may become meaningless when modern successful therapies are used.
-Therefore, the value of prognostic factors has to be updated periodically, and then adapted to new emerging biomarkers.
+Therefore, the value of prognostic factors has to be updated periodically and then adapted to new emerging biomarkers.
 There is hope for lymphoma patients, as research in immunotherapy is churning out new and effective therapies.
 These can variably counterbalance the adverse effects of some unfavorable clinical determinants.